binzhangbin/KD-CAUNet/README.md

 - ⚙️ Model architecture details are described in Section 2 (Proposed Method) of the paper

 ## 📹 Demo
-Due to the double-blind review process, the full source code will be released upon acceptance.
+Due to the review process, the full source code will be released upon acceptance.
 To demonstrate the effectiveness of our method, we provide a demo video of our approach running on test data:

-<video src="docs/demo.mp4" controls width="100%"></video>
+<video src="demo.mp4" controls width="100%"></video>

-If the video does not play above, you can [download it here](docs/demo.mp4).
+If the video does not play above, you can [download it here](demo.mp4).

 ## 🚀 Release Plan
 | Stage | Content | Timeline |